fillics/telegrambot-python/README.md

 # telegramBot-python
 How to create a Telegram Bot with Python.
-In this guide, I'll create a bot that gives it back a random quote from two json files.
+In this guide, I'll create a bot that gives it back a random quote from two json files ([friends.py](friends.py) and [himym.py](himym.py)).
 The user can use only the following commands:
 * /start: to run the bot
 * /friends: to get a random Friends quote